 The Charles County Arts Alliance has sponsored our Arts Scholarship Program for many years.
 We currently award a $1000 CCAA Arts Scholarship to a highly qualified and talented graduate at each of our county high schools to pursue an arts-related major at a four-year college or university, leading to a career in the arts.
 It is a competitive program based on submission of a CCAA Arts Scholarship Application, review by our Scholarship Committee, and final approval by the CCAA Board of Directors.
 We work closely with the Charles County Public Schools to implement this program, and our CCAA Board members publicly present these scholarships at the annual Award Ceremonies at each school taking place in the late spring timeframe.

-For over sixteen years, the Charles County Arts Alliance (CCAA) has offered arts scholarships to one qualifying graduating senior from each Charles County public high school.
-These individual $1,000 scholarships will help students continue their visual, performing or literary arts college education.
-The scholarship recipients are Charles County residents and have each earned a minimum cumulative 3.0 grade point average (GPA).
-Each student’s application included a detailed resume, a 500-word essay about his or her artistic and academic accomplishments and goals, letters of recommendation, and an official transcript of grades.
+For several years, the Charles County Arts Alliance (CCAA) has offered scholarships in the arts to a qualified graduating senior from each Charles County public high school.
+The $1,000 scholarships will aid students in their visual, performing or literary arts degree programs.
+Each scholarship recipient has earned at least a minimum cumulative 3.0 weighted grade point average (WGPA) and has submitted an application including a detailed résumé, an essay about why they chose to pursue an arts degree, two letters of recommendation from their teachers and/or advisors, and an official transcript.

 For more information, contact the CCAA office at 301-392-5900 or firstname.lastname@example.org.